GoSpoof/gospoof.github.io/content/Documentation/Options/Options overview.md

 - `-Y`: Loads configuration from a YAML file, allowing for more complex setups.
 - `-l`: Specifies a file to log port scanning alerts.
 - `-s`: Allows loading custom service signature patterns from a file.
+- `--WebUI`: Launches the GoSpoof Command Center web interface for visual management and monitoring.

 ## Common Usage Examples